Oliver Rees

 Planes coming to LHR usually land in a westerly direction

 A question I've often wondered when looking up is: where in the world has that piece of metal and plastic come from?
-Knowing that a plane is American Airlines flight AAL134 from Los Angeles or EgyptAir MS777 from Cairo changes an anonymous tin can into countless imagined stories of couples returning from honeymoon, businesspeople prepping for meetings or students coming to start the new academic year.
+Knowing that a plane is American Airlines flight AAL134 from Los Angeles or EgyptAir MS777 from Cairo changes an anonymous speck in the sky into countless imagined stories of couples returning from honeymoon, businesspeople prepping for meetings or students coming to start the new academic year.

-Sitting at my desk watching the relentless queue of planes one day, the JetScreen dream was born.
-What if a small screen could quietly announce the origin of each flight?
+Sitting at my desk watching the relentless queue of planes one day, I thought to myself: what if a small screen could quietly announce the origin of each flight?
 Surely it can't be that difficult to build such a thing?

 ADSB

-I basically just wanted to rip off this idea.. without the kid
+I basically just wanted to rip off this idea.
+Without the kid.
+And on my desk.

 ADSB